Headaches in Early Pregnancy

 Migraine headaches are a common type of headache in pregnancy.
-These painful, throbbing headaches are usually felt on one side of the head and result from expansion of the blood vessels in the brain.
+These painful, throbbing headaches are often felt on 1 side of the head.
+They are due to expansion of the blood vessels in the brain.
 The misery is sometimes accompanied by nausea, vomiting, and sensitivity to light.
-A small percentage of women with migraines also have an aura with the migraine.
-They see flashes of light or feel tingling in their arms and When should I be concerned?
+A small percentage of pregnant people with migraines also have an aura with the migraine.
+They see flashes of light or feel tingling in their arms When should I be concerned?

-vision, or changes in your field of vision, you should contact your healthcare provider.
-Headaches can sometimes be related to blood pressure problems in pregnancy.
-If they are persistent or severe and happen after 20 weeks of pregnancy, let your healthcare provider know.
-Although strokes during pregnancy are rare, migraines can increase a pregnant woman’s risk for them.
-If you have migraines, report them to your healthcare provider.
+You have dizziness, blurred vision, or changes in your field of vision Headaches can sometimes be linked to blood pressure problems in pregnancy.
+If they are lasting or severe and happen after 20 weeks of pregnancy, let your healthcare provider know.
+Strokes during pregnancy are rare.
+But migraines can increase a pregnant person’s risk for them.
+If you have migraines, report them to your provider.
 What can I do about headaches?

-Avoid any known headache triggers, including allergens and certain foods, like monosodium like monosodium glutamate, cured meats, and strong cheeses.
+Stay away from any known headache triggers.
+These include allergens and certain foods, like monosodium glutamate, cured meats, and strong cheeses.

 Smoking is never a good idea in pregnancy.
-You should also avoid secondhand smoke.
-Try to eat well and drink plenty of fluids, especially if you are prone to morning Reduce your stress level.
+You should also stay away from secondhand Try to eat well and drink plenty of fluids, especially if you are prone to morning Reduce your stress level.
 Try a massage or cold pack to help with tension headaches.
-If your headache is a migraine, rest in a cool, dark room with no noise, and try using warm or cold compresses or an ice pack.
+If your headache is a migraine, rest in a cool, dark room with no noise.
+Try using warm or cold compresses or an ice pack.

-There is good news, however.
-Most women have fewer headaches during pregnancy, especially after the first trimester.
+But there is some good news.
+Most people have fewer headaches during pregnancy, especially after the first trimester.
 And those with a history of migraines often find there